 An emergency measure to buy time that’s sometimes discussed in the UN climate reports is solar geoengineering – creating an atmospheric sunscreen that reduces incoming solar heat.

-Sulphate compounds in volcanic gases or in industrial fumes attract water vapour to make a fine haze and have that effect.
+Sulphate compounds in volcanic gases or industrial fumes attract water vapour to make a fine haze and have that effect.

 The difference would be starting a deliberate programme of injecting sulphate particles into the stratosphere.

 There are a host of arguments against it, including a revulsion against adding another pollutant to the atmosphere to offset the one, carbon dioxide, that’s giving us problems in the first place.

 Another objection, outlined this week, is that it could set back the global fight against malaria – a major killer in its own right.